VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter13.md

 Tree view control with `TVS_NOTIFY` style will generate corresponding notification messages when responding to the user’s operation.

-***
-[Note] In MiniGUI 3.0, TreeView Control with TVS_ICONFORSELECT style is removed, and there is no effect for TreeView control to use this style.
+__NOTE__ In MiniGUI 3.0, TreeView Control with TVS_ICONFORSELECT style is removed, and there is no effect for TreeView control to use this style.
-***

 ## Messages of Tree View Control
 ### Creating and Deleting Node Item